garethcull/open-ab/README.md

 ### How does open_ab work?

-The purpose of open_ab is to make it easy to distribute random page templates on flask routes in support of AB Testing.
+The purpose of open_ab is to make it easy to randomly distribute page templates on flask routes in support of AB Testing.
 For any particular flask route, you simply create a list of html page templates that you want to randomize and set their respective weights of distribution.
 The list of randomize weights should sum up to 1, which represents 100% of traffic across all variations.

 Here's an example of the open_ab code working on a route called /open-ab: